Toyota Yaris (2024) specs, price, ratings and reviews

 In practice

 Over mixed use the owner average works out around 4.4 l/100km (owner forums, n≈30, not measured by us), against a WLTP figure of about 4.0.
-The indicative list price rose from about 25,995 euro (peildatum early 2024) to 27,495 euro now, a starting price, not an offer and not a forecast.
+The indicative list price rose from about 25,995 euro (reference date early 2024) to 27,495 euro now, a starting price, not an offer and not a forecast.

 Points to note